Pentagon approves BAE sale of F-16 upgrades to South Korea

-WASHINGTON The United States Defense Department has approved a deal under which the U.S. unit of Britain's BAE Systems Plc would upgrade 134 older F-16 fighter jets for South Korea, the Defense Security Cooperation Agency (DSCA) notified Congress on Monday.
+WASHINGTON The United States Defence Department has approved a deal under which the U.S. unit of Britain's BAE Systems Plc would upgrade 134 older F-16 fighter jets for South Korea, the Defence Security Cooperation Agency (DSCA) notified Congress on Monday.

-The approval is a significant boost for BAE Systems, one of the Pentagon's largest defense contractors, which hopes to win similar deals in other countries that aim to upgrade their current F-16 jets.
+The approval is a significant boost for BAE Systems, one of the Pentagon's largest defence contractors, which hopes to win similar deals in other countries that aim to upgrade their current F-16 jets.

 It also increases pressure on the original maker of the F-16s, Lockheed Martin Corp, to compete more aggressively on pricing in the hunt for deals to upgrade what are the most widely installed fighter jets in the world.